bestbout/ITAI-1371_ML_Courses/Labs/Lab2/README.md

-This lab covers the complete machine learning workflow and introduces different types of learning.
-You will learn how to structure an ML project from data acquisition and preprocessing to model training, evaluation, and interpretation.
-Key concepts include supervised vs. unsupervised learning, classification and regression tasks, and the iterative steps required to build effective ML models.
-The lab emphasizes understanding the workflow and applying it to real datasets to ensure reproducible and interpretable results.
+This lab focuses on understanding the full machine learning workflow and the different types of learning.
+Key topics include:
+- Structuring ML projects from data acquisition to model evaluation
+- Supervised vs. unsupervised learning
+- Classification and regression tasks
+- Iterative steps for model development, training, and evaluation

+Students learn to apply the ML workflow systematically to real datasets, ensuring reproducible and interpretable results.